jacobmassih/jacobmassih/README.md

 # Hi, I'm Jacob

-Software developer focused on building practical tools with clean interfaces and thoughtful engineering.
+I build practical software with clean interfaces, thoughtful design, and reliable engineering.
+I care about simple interfaces, readable code, practical architecture, and software that feels easy to use.

 ```swift
 struct AboutMe {